Lite-Mono: A Lightweight CNN and Transformer Architecture for Self-Supervised Monocular Depth Estimation: Experiments

 \subsection{Datasets}

-\textbf{KITTI.} The KITTI~\cite{29} dataset contains 61 stereo road scenes for research in autonomous driving and robotics, and it was collected by multiple sensors, including camera, 3D Lidar, GPU/IMU, etc. To train and evaluate the proposed method we use the data split of Eigen~\textit{et al.}~\cite{30}, which has a total of 39,180 monocular triplets for training, 4,424 for evaluation, and 697 for testing.
+\textbf{KITTI.} The KITTI~\cite{29} dataset contains 61 stereo road scenes for research in autonomous driving and robotics, and it was collected by multiple sensors, including camera, 3D Lidar, GPU/IMU, etc. To train and evaluate the proposed method the Eigen split~\cite{30} is used, which has a total of 39,180 monocular triplets for training, 4,424 for evaluation, and 697 for testing.
 The self-supervised training is based on the known camera intrinsics $K$, as indicated in Eq.~\ref{eq:lp}.
-By averaging all the focal lengths of images across the KITTI dataset we use the same intrinsics for all images during training~\cite{9}.
+By averaging all the focal lengths of images across the KITTI dataset this paper uses the same intrinsics for all images during training~\cite{9}.
 In the evaluation the predicted depth is restricted in the range of $[0, 80]$m, as is common practice.

 \textbf{Make3D.} To evaluate the generalization ability of the proposed method it is further tested on the Make3D~\cite{31} dataset, which contains 134 test images of outdoor scenes.
-We load the model trained on the KITTI dataset, and directly infer it on these test images.
+The model trained on the KITTI dataset is loaded and inferred directly on these test images.